stpnvkirill/dash-express/README.md

-# Fast analytical web application with DashExpress & Python
+# Fast analytical web application with DashExpress

 Build your next dashboard even faster with premade responsive UI and automatic callback-function